Distributionally robust risk evaluation with a causality constraint and structural information: Introduction

-As embedding structural information is usually problem-specific, we provide two numerical examples to demonstrate the essential idea.
-The first example focuses on volatility estimation, where the DM's objective function depends on volatility levels over a certain period.
-We use Long Short-Term Memory (LSTM) networks to generate alternative scenarios.
-SCOT can acknowledge the temporal structure and generate more meaningful alternative scenarios compared with standard COT.
-The second example is the prediction of the S\&P 500 index, where the design of the alternative model is inspired by residual networks \citep{he2016deep}.
-We perturb the original data by random noises and residual network outputs to generate scenarios that lead to upper bounds of future S\&P 500 index levels.
-Empirically, our SCOT method achieves a better trade-off between prediction accuracy and mean absolute errors (MAEs) in out-of-sample testing.
+As an application, we revisit the comparison between mean-variance portfolio selection and the naive strategy \citep{demiguel2009}.
+Due to deviations between the reference measure $\hat{\mu}$ and the true measure $\mu$, we enhance distributional robustness in mean-variance portfolios using OT and SCOT methods.
+Across nine out-of-sample cases studied, SCOT strategies consistently achieve higher Sharpe ratios than OT strategies in eight cases.
+Furthermore, SCOT strategies outperform both non-robust and naive approaches, especially under smaller radii.
+Extending conclusions from \cite{pflug2012naive} to a multi-period framework, our numerical results indicate that both OT and SCOT strategies converge towards the naive strategy under high model uncertainty, particularly when the investor is less risk averse.

 The remainder of this paper is structured as follows.
 Section \ref{sec:form} introduces the background and formulates the primal problem of interest.
 Section \ref{sec:dual} proves the strong duality of COT formulation and motivates the SCOT framework.
 Section \ref{sec:complex} proves the sample complexity results and describes the optimization algorithms used.
 Section \ref{sec:num} presents the numerical analysis and compares different methodologies.
 Section \ref{sec:conclude} concludes the paper with further directions.
-Technical proofs and training details are provided in the Appendix.
-The code and data used in this work are publicly available at \url{https://github.com/hanbingyan/SCOT}.
+Technical proofs are provided in the Appendix.
+The code used in this work is publicly available at \url{https://github.com/hanbingyan/SCOT_examples}.